-mathematical model belongs to the sphere of ideology.
+The hallmark of Lucas' methodological standpoint is his narrow conception of a theory, which treats a theory and a mathematical model as identical.
+To him, everything else is meta-theoretical.
+This is definitely a minority viewpoint.
+The counterpart of this narrowness is an extended conception of ideology.
+To Lucas, any discussion that fails to take the form of a mathematical model belongs to the sphere of ideology.
 As a result, he is led to define as ideological, studies that are usually viewed as theory.
 This is the case for the work of economists such as Coase and Hayek.
 In spite of his sympathy with these authors, Lucas finds that they are engaged in ideological rather than theoretical activities.
 Their attitude, he writes, is

 Not so much a defense of free markets as it is an unwillingness to discuss the issue. ...
 What I want from economics is a set of principles I can use to evaluate proposed government interventions, case by case, on their individual merits.
-I agree that explicit modeling can give a spurious sense of omniscience that one has to guard against, ...
-But if we give up explicit modeling, what we have got left except ideology?
-I don't think either Hayek or Coase have faced up to this question. (letter to K. Matsuyama, March 29, 1995, Lucas (various) Box 15, folder 1995, my emphasis).
+I agree that explicit modeling can give a spurious sense of omniscience that one has to guard against...But if we give up explicit modeling, what have we got left except ideology?
+I don't think either Hayek or Coase have faced up to this question (letter to K. Matsuyama, March 29, 1995, Lucas (various) Box 15, folder 1995, my emphasis).

 A further testimony to Lucas's touchiness about the boundary between theory and ideology can be found in an exchange of letters with Modigliani.
 Invited to participate in a study of disagreement among economists by submitting a list of the five living economic theorists he appreciated the most, Lucas reacted by asking Modigliani to clarify the following point: "Do you mean 'theory' in the recent sense of specialist in mathematical economics, or just someone who uses economic reasoning rigorously in their work?
-In the first sense, Arrow is in and Friedman is out; in the second, I would include both" (Lucas, various, Box 25, Correspondence 1993 folder).
-I surmise that Lucas has a strong preference for the 'recent sense' to the effect that, for all his admiration for Friedman, he would exclude him from the circle of real theorists!
+In the first sense, Arrow is in and Friedman is out; in the second, I would include both" (Lucas, various, Box 25, Correspondence